Joseph-Alp/Chem-308-Portfolio/MLW5.md

 # Time Dependent Schrodinger Equation

+Before continuing, [all graphs created from this section's code can be found here](/MasterTDSE.md) where they are also discussed in depth.
+This section is reserved for dissecting the MatLab code.

 Now that we have a comfortable foundation for setting up the PIB paradigm, we can take this a step further and apply it for the time dependent schrodinger equation.
 We have already discussed that a stationary state is an energy eigenstate of the Hamiltonian operator.
 Stationary states have well-defined energy, as they describe a single energy state.
 There are only contributions from one energy state to the overall state.

 We are already familiar with this portion of code.
 It was explained in the last section; it simply sets up our PIB.